Our top 5 drought-tolerant plants

 1. Agapanthus (Lily of the Nile)

 This is a well-known and distinctive plant that grows really well in containers or in garden borders.
 There are many varieties, but we love ‘Fireworks’ as the lilac and white flowers look just like fireworks at the top of the long sturdy stems.
-Agapanthus are great drought resistant annuals
+Agapanthus need water as they establish but after the first year they will need much less.

 2. Delosperma (Hardy ice plant)